bluepeter/alphagroove/README.md

 **Note:** The configuration file must be named exactly `alphagroove.config.yaml` and placed in the project root directory for the application to find it.

+## LLM-Powered Chart Analysis

+AlphaGroove's core strength lies in its integration with Large Language Models for intelligent trade analysis.
+Rather than relying solely on technical indicators, the system generates high-quality charts for every potential trade and sends them to an LLM for analysis.

+**How it Works:**

+- **Automatic Chart Generation**: Every entry signal triggers creation of anonymized candlestick charts
+- **Multi-Model Analysis**: Configurable number of LLM calls with different temperature settings
+- **Consensus Decision Making**: Trades execute only when LLMs reach agreement threshold
+- **Dynamic Direction**: LLM can decide whether to go long, short, or skip the trade entirely
+- **Price Target Suggestions**: LLMs can propose stop loss and profit target levels

+**Key Benefits:**

+- **Pattern Recognition**: LLMs excel at identifying complex chart patterns humans might miss
+- **Context Awareness**: Considers volume, prior day action, and intraday dynamics
+- **Risk Management**: Conservative approach - only trades when confident
+- **Eliminates Bias**: Anonymized charts prevent historical knowledge from influencing decisions

+The LLM analysis acts as a sophisticated filter, significantly improving trade quality over purely mechanical systems.

 ### Configuration Validation & Error Messages